 - contravening a no-entry sign.

-The What's Driving Us Course is a 3 hour course (with a 10 minute break) which teaches attendees to be aware and understand the:
+The What's Driving Us Course is a 3 hour course (with a short break) which teaches attendees to be aware and understand the:

-- causes and consequences of risky and inconsiderate driving
+- causes and negative consequences of risky and inconsiderate driving

 You can attend only one What's Driving Us course in 3 years.
 Any further offending will be dealt with by prosecution.